These TBI occupational therapy activities will help improve your independence after brain injury.

 The Importance of TBI Occupational Therapy Activities

 Some examples of activities of daily living are dressing, bathing, cooking, and eating.
-After a TBI, these basic activities can be difficult, if not impossible, to perform.
+After a TBI, these basic activities can be difficult to perform.

-There are usually two reasons why a person cannot perform activities of daily living after a brain injury.
+There are several reasons why a person cannot perform activities of daily living after a brain injury.

-Either they have lost the physical strength to carry out these tasks, or they no longer have the cognitive abilities needed to perform them.
+Either they have lost the physical strength to carry out these tasks, or they have difficulty with the cognitive abilities needed to perform them.

-The good news is, you can regain both these things by activating your brain’s neuroplasticity.
+The good news is, the potential to regain these skills may be achieved by activating your brain’s neuroplasticity.
 As you practice an action, your brain forms new neural pathways in response.
-Repetition of that action reinforces those pathways, until the action almost becomes second nature.
+Repetition of that action reinforces those pathways, until the action becomes integrated into your brain and muscle function.

 This is where occupational therapy activities come in.
 These exercises are designed to help you regain the physical or cognitive ability needed to perform certain activities of daily living.